dhsanchezc/EmpDataProcessor/README.md

 - Load and parse JSON and XML files.
 - Print basic employee data to the console.

+## Dependencies
+Before building and running the project, you need to install the following libraries:
+- **TinyXML-2**: Used for parsing XML files.
+- **nlohmann/json**: Used for parsing JSON files.

 ## Building the Project
 To build the project, run the following command in the root directory: